-Past performances of any recommended managers or funds or the success of a manager in any similar venture is no assurance of future success.
+Past performance of any recommended managers or funds or the success of a manager in any similar venture is no assurance of future success.
 Investing in securities involves a risk of loss, including the possible loss of more than the entire amount invested.
 There can be no assurance that clients will not incur losses, and clients should be prepared to accept losses as part of their investment program.

-The success of any investment activity is affected by multiple factors, including national and international political or economic conditions and general market conditions, which may affect the volatility of financial markets and interest rates.
+The success of any investment activity is affected by multiple factors, including national and international political or economic conditions, general market conditions, and trade tensions stemming from the threat or imposition of protectionist trade measures such as tariffs, which may affect the volatility of financial markets and interest rates.
 Success is also affected by the extent and timing of investor participation in the markets.
 Unexpected volatility or illiquidity in the markets could cause clients to incur losses.
-Politics, recession, inflation, employment levels, trade policies, international events, war, natural disasters, pandemics and other unforeseen events can also have a significant impact upon the prices of securities.
+Politics, recession, inflation, employment levels, trade policies, international events, war, terrorist activity, acts of civil or international hostility, natural disasters, pandemics and other unforeseen events can also have a significant impact upon the prices of securities and potentially disproportionate impacts to certain industries or sectors.